HumanCellAtlas/metadata-schema/docs/rationale.md

 ### Schema language

-Schema are a superset of JSON schema and JSON schema validation (json-schema.org) with all extensions declarative in nature (*i.e.*,  no code is required to specify a schema).
+Schema are a superset of JSON schema and JSON schema validation (json-schema.org) with all extensions declarative in nature (*i.e.* no code is required to specify a schema).
 Extensions to the native JSON schema validation will be needed to support validation of ontology identifiers or other specific HCA requirements.

 ## Design choices

-The HCA metadata standards are developed and updated in a transparent and open manner to ensure that the whole community can participate in the process.
+The HCA metadata standards are developed and updated in a transparent and open manner to ensure that the whole HCA community can participate in the process.
 The following principles will be adhered to for the update process.

 ### Agility

 The HCA foresees active development of sample handling, assays, and analyses, and will include both stable and rapidly evolving methods.
-As such, the metadata schema needs to be able to adapt accordingly, with regular updates (*e.g.*, weekly or monthly), and a process for managing and tracking schema and data versions.
+As such, the metadata standard needs to be able to adapt accordingly, with regular updates and a process for managing and tracking schema versions.

 ### Modularity